Sanglorian/orcus/Orcus Rulebook - current.md

 You can maintain any number of powers, provided you have the actions to do so.

 You cannot maintain a power that has ended.
 The one exception is a power that naturally ended at the start of your turn.
 If a power like this has a Maintain option, it represents restarting the power.

-## Boost

-If a power has a “Boost” entry, then the power can be chosen as a higher-level power.
-If so, it has the improved effect.
-Treat it as a power of a higher level for all purposes.

 ## Keywords